 All current and former employees in fire protection activities, including a firefighter, paramedic, emergency medical technician, rescue worker, ambulance personnel, or hazardous materials worker, who - (1) is trained in fire suppression, has the legal authority and responsibility to engage in fire suppression; and/or (2) is engaged in the prevention, control, and extinguishment of fires or response to emergency situations where life, property, or the environment is at risk.
 This class includes any such person employed by The City at any time from January 1, 2009 to the present and who has been eligible for any firefighter pension plan with The City during that time.

-Firm lawyers Josh Wright and Josh Firth proudly represent the entire class of firefighters.
+Firm lawyer Josh Wright proudly represent the entire class of firefighters.
 As of April 5, 2012, notice went out to the class via US Mail -- giving them each an opportunity to formally opt-in to the class.
 The deadline to opt-in is June 5, 2012.

 The description of the case includes the following statements from the parties: